MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-create-task.md

 13. Review and edit destination URL for each subsite as needed.

-14. Select **Add**.
+14. Select **Next**.
 This task is added to the list.
 If you want to select another set of data files to migrate, select **Add a source**.